EUROPEAN SYSTEMS

 SCHAFFHAUSEN - 1965

-Perhaps best known for its close proximity to the famous and spectacular Rheinfalls, the Swiss border town of Schaffhausen was at this time operating a smart fleet of these little grey painted four-wheelers with trailers.
+Perhaps best known for its close proximity to the famous and spectacular Rheinfall, the Swiss border town of Schaffhausen was at this time operating a smart fleet of these little grey painted four-wheelers with trailers.
 I'm not sure when but the trams were later scrapped in favour of trolleybuses and a current generation fleet of these is now operational or on order.

 BASLE - 2001